Resources

 Treatment

-Letšeng operates two kimberlite treatment plants, termed Plant 1 and Plant 2, which together treat 5.7 million tonnes of ore per annum.
-Production through Plant 1 commenced in March 2004 and in March 2008 through Plant 2.
-Full production commissioning was achieved in record time at the end of the second quarter of 2008.
-The flowsheets of the two plants are similar, though small improvements were made to Plant 2 based on what was learnt from Plant 1.
-They are fed by a Primary Crushing Unit (PCA) that crushes raw kimberlite ore to boulders smaller than 200 millimetres.
-Each comprises primary, secondary and tertiary crushing, scrubbing, sizing and concentration of the different size fractions in DMS (dense media separation) units.
-The DMS concentrate is fed to the recovery facility.
+Letšeng Mine operates two main kimberlite treatment plants, which in combination treats 5.1 million tonnes of ore per annum.
+Plant 1 was commissioned in March 2004, and Plant 2 in March 2008.
+The processing methodology of the two plants are similar, although some improvements were made to Plant 2 based on learnings from Plant 1.
+The Plants are fed by primary pre-crushing units that accept run of mine ore and reduces the coarse kimberlite boulders to smaller than 200 millimeters.
+Each main plant comprises primary, secondary and tertiary crushing, scrubbing, sizing, and DMS (dense media separation) concentration of the different size fractions.
+The DMS concentrate is fed to a centralized final recovery and sorthouse facility.
+Coarse tailings and slimes residue from the process is placed in a well-designed valley deposition system from where process water is reclaimed for re-use.

 Recovery